graugans/bd_scan_yocto/README.md

 # INTRODUCTION
 ### OVERVIEW OF BD_SCAN_YOCTO

 This `bd_scan_yocto.py` script is a utility intended to scan Yocto projects in Synopsys Black Duck.
-It examines the Yocto project and environment and then uses Synopsys Detect to perform multiple scans, with additional actions to optimise the scan result to produce a more comprehensive scan than previous methods.
+It examines the Yocto project and environment and then uses Synopsys Detect to perform multiple scans, with additional actions to optimize the scan result to produce a more comprehensive scan than previous methods.

 Synopsys Detect is the default scan utility for Black Duck and includes support for Yocto projects.
 However, Synopsys Detect Yocto scans will only identify standard recipes obtained from Openembedded.org, and will not cover modified or custom recipes, recipes moved to new layers or where package versions or revisions have been changed.
 Copyright and deep license data is also not supported for Synopsys Detect Yocto scans, as well as snippet or other scanning of code within custom recipes.